-Causes of neurodevelopmental disorders include:
+Causes of neurodevelopmental conditions include:

 - Trauma at birth

-- Infectious Disease
+- Infectious disease

 - Immune disorders